 Purging Your Waste Tanks

 Every time you fill up your potable water tank, it’s a good practice to empty your wastewater tanks.
 This way, you’ll rarely overfill your black and grey water tanks.
-Be careful, though—if you regularly use your toilet more than your sink or shower, you might end up overfilling the black water tank early.
+Be careful, though—if you regularly use your toilet more than your bathroom sink or shower, you might end up overfilling the black water tank early.

 After discharging your tanks, you should flush the drainage pipe with potable water before storing it by opening up your faucets.
 When your drainage pipe is discharging clear, clean water, close all of the valves before disconnecting from the septic system.